 Once your child has officially outgrown the height or weight limits of their rear-facing seat, it’s time to transition to a forward-facing car seat with a five-point harness.
 This seat is designed to restrain their body and distribute crash forces more safely than a seat belt alone.
 According to Missouri law, children ages four through seven who weigh at least 40 pounds must be in a child safety seat or a booster.
 A forward-facing seat with a harness is the correct choice for toddlers and preschoolers who have outgrown their rear-facing seat but are not yet ready for a booster.

-Young Kids (4-7): Graduate to a Booster Seat
+Young Kids (4-7): Is It Time for a Booster Seat?

 The booster seat years are a critical step toward using a regular seat belt.
 A booster seat’s only job is to “boost” your child up so that the vehicle’s lap and shoulder belt fit them correctly.
 The Missouri State Highway Patrol clarifies that children who are at least four but less than eight years old, weigh between 40 and 80 pounds, or are shorter than 4 feet 9 inches tall must use a booster seat.
 Without it, the adult seat belt would ride up on their stomach and neck, which can cause serious injuries in an accident.
 You can find more details in the state’s official FAQs.